 Deadpool As The New Stan Lee

-Assuming Disney ever gets around to making Deadpool 3, he could end up with an even larger role in the Marvel universe.
+In addition to making Deadpool 3, the character could end up with an even larger role in the Marvel universe.
 Word is that Marvel is considering giving Deadpool a cameo role similar to the one once held by the late, great Stan Lee.

 Stan Lee was, of course, the creator of Marvel comics and most of the Marvel characters you love best.
 He cameoed in every Marvel movie up until his death in 2018.